sanderlegit/zellix/README.md

 Under the hood, it creates a special zellij session, focued on using auto-closing panes to support windows in helix.

 # Usage
+In order to actually run the system, you must run the shell file with the following parameters.
+`module`: The location of the actual module path, this is just a folder, which will be added to the environment to support using any module folder.
+`path`: An *optional* path for helix to open into.
+This is the same as typing `hx {file}`

+A simple example run, if currently inside of the cloned repository, you can run the program like this `nu ./run.nu example/`.
+This will run the code with the example folder as the module.

 If you just want to try out zellix, clone the repository, ensure you have `zellij` and `helix` installed.
 Then, if you want to try out my configuration, you will need at least one of either `yazi` or `aichat`.
 You'll want to edit your helix configuration to use the following in a keybind, or you can run it in helix by pasting it.